Simeonpitts916/-programing-language2.0/readme.md

 ## Description

-here you will find 5 questions to find if java is the right one for you or if c#, python, is the right program for you.
+*here you will find 5 questions to find if java is the right one for you or if c#, python, is the right program for you.
+*then Open index.html in a web browser.

 ## Setup/Installation Requirements
+clone this repository to your local machine: $ git clone https://github.com/Simeonpitts916/-programing-language2.0.git

 ## Known Bugs
-WIP value is not working at the time
+I have not set up a lot of the questions so some of the answers wont work
 ## License

 MIT License.